complate/complate.github.io/content/what-is-jsx.md

 ----------------

-[JSX](https://facebook.github.io/jsx/) is a syntax extension for JavaScript which allows you to write declarative HTML like code in your JavaScript files.
+[JSX](https://facebook.github.io/jsx/) is a syntax extension for JavaScript which allows you to embed declarative HTML-like code within JavaScript.
-It is not a part of the ECMAScript spec and instead requires a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) to translate JSX definitions into pure JavaScript.
+It requires a
+[transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) to
+turn JSX definitions into executable JavaScript.

-JSX is an HTML like [syntactical sugar](https://reactjs.org/docs/jsx-in-depth.html) for the function signature `createElement(component, params, ...children)`.
+Essentially, JSX is just [syntactic sugar](https://reactjs.org/docs/jsx-in-depth.html) for the function signature `createElement(tag, params, ...children)`.

 We easily recognize the following as being HTML: